 To further strengthen their teams, it is also important for HR to support their people in improving these sought after human skills by providing a multitude of training opportunities.

-Soft skills in demand in the workplace
+Soft skills are in demand in the workplace.

 As reported in LinkedIn’s Global Talent Trends 2019 study, The soft skills that are the most in-demand in the workplace include the following five skills: creativity, persuasion, collaboration, adaptability, and time management.

 Here are some tips on how to best help your people in developing those skills at work: